Tuesday, November 4, 2025

 Hebrew: Shlomo or SBL BibLit

-Greek: Calibri
+Greek: GFS Porson or Calibri

 Transliteration: Calibri